JuliaCon/www.juliacon.org/2023/index.md

 ~~~

 \begin{box}{title="JuliaCon 2023", color="purple"}
 JuliaCon 2023 will be in-person at the Massachusetts Institute of Technology, Cambridge, MA, USA.
 The conference will begin with a full day set of workshops on Tuesday, the 25th of July.
-Talks (and poster sessions) will be presented from Wednesday, the 26th to Friday the 28th of July.
+Talks (and poster sessions) will be presented from Wednesday, the 26th, to Friday, the 28th of July.
 A hackathon for interested participants will be held on Saturday, the 29th of July.

-The [call for proposals](https://pretalx.com/juliacon2023/cfp) is now closed.
+JuliaCon will be co-located with JuMP-dev and SciMLCon this year.
 \end{box}

 \begin{box}{title="In Person & Online Tickets", color="light-blue"}